nablarch/nablarch-document/en/application_framework/application_framework/handlers/standalone/status_code_convert_handler.rst

 Constraints
 --------------------------------------------------
 Configure immediately after :ref:`main`
-  This handler converts the status code of the process result to the end code of the process.
+  This handler converts the status code of the process result to the exit code of the process.

 .. _status_code_convert_handler-rules:

-Status code → Process end code conversion
+Status code → Process exit code conversion
 --------------------------------------------------------------
-Conversion of status code to process end code is performed according to the following rules.
+Conversion of status code to process exit code is performed according to the following rules.

 .. important::
  Use 100 to 199 when specifying the status code in the error process of the application.

 ============================== ============================
-Status code                    Process end code
+Status code                    Process exit code
 ============================== ============================
 -1 or less                     1
 0 ~ 199                        0 ~ 199 (not converted)